J-Plasma® & Portrait® Plasma Skin Regeneration | Be Wary of this New Technology

 - The earliest studies I've found were published in 2007.
 That's 11 years ago and the technology has improved since then.

-Another thing that hurt PSR was the demise of the original manufacturer, Rhytec, Inc., in 2011.
+Another thing that hurt PSR was the demise of the original manufacturer, Rhytec, Inc., who filed for bankruptcy in 2008.
 The technology was purchased by Energist Medical Group, out of the United Kingdom, but since then, PSR has had a much smaller internet and media presence.
 So prospective patients - and medical providers - aren't as familiar with the technology.

 So more and more doctors are learning about the treatment and are coming up with new treatment protocols to ensure their patients' safety - AND that you get a great result!